DrTimothyAldenDavis/SuiteSparse/CHOLMOD/README.txt

 LAPACK is available at http://www.netlib.org/lapack

 METIS 5.1.0 is authored by George Karypis, Univ. of Minnesota.
 Its use in CHOLMOD is optional.
-A copy is in SuiteSparse/metis-5.1.0.
+A copy is in SuiteSparse/SuiteSparse_metis, and it is slightly modified from the original METIS 5.1.0 to incorporate it into SuiteSparse.

 If you do not wish to use METIS, you must edit SuiteSparse_config and change the line: